getify/foi-lang/formalization-work/Foi-Specification.md

 The identity form is the sole exception: passing an existing IterP to `IterP@` yields the same shared-state instance.

-**Sentinel field.** Every `IterP@` construction mints a unique opaque runtime value and carries it on the iter handle's `.sentinel` field.
-This value is unforgeable at userland (no primitive constructs it); it is comparable via `?=` identity equality but not otherwise inspectable.
-The identity form preserves the source IterP's existing sentinel (same instance, same sentinel).
+**Sentinel field.** Every `IterP@` construction mints a unique opaque runtime value at construction and writes it into IterP's per-instance slot (§6.1.5); the sentinel surfaces at userland via the instance's `.sentinel` projection.
+The value is unforgeable at userland (no primitive constructs it); it is comparable via `?=` identity equality but not otherwise inspectable.
+The identity form preserves the source IterP's slot contents wholesale, so the same instance projects the same sentinel.
 The sentinel participates in the sticky terminal envelope shape (§6.5.5) and in drainage discrimination (§6.5.6).
-Gen-IterP construction via `Gen.runner@` (§6.6.7) mints its sentinel by the same mechanism.
+Gen-IterP construction via `Gen.runner@` (§6.6.7) mints its sentinel by the same mechanism, writing it into the runner-produced IterP's slot.

 #### §6.5.5 Stepping